ocrosby/obsidian/Projects/react/JavaScript Refresher.md

 Note: The react build process injects script tag .

 	Your code is transformed behind the scenes.
-This happens by a translator in `react-scripts` (see the package.json fil)
+This happens by a translator in `react-scripts` (see the package.json file).

+React uses `JSX` which isn't valid `HTML` or `JavaScript`.